Nonminimally coupled ultralight axions as cold dark matter: Abstract

 \section{Abstract}

-We consider a non-minimally coupled scalar field as a potential cold dark matter candidate.
-These models are natural extensions of the ultra-light axion (ULA) models which are based on minimally coupled scalar fields.
-For a non-minimally coupled field, the scalar field energy density behaves as radiation at early times, which yields a bound on the coupling constant, $\xi \lesssim 10$, from the primordial nucleosynthesis theory.
-The first-order perturbations of the non-minimally coupled field with adiabatic initial conditions cause the gravitational potential to decay on large scales.
+We consider a nonminimally coupled scalar field as a potential cold dark matter candidate.
+These models are natural extensions of the ultralight axion models which are based on minimally coupled scalar fields.
+Such ultralight scalar fields are motivated by string theory and, in particular, have been studied in the context of the axiverse scenario.
+For a nonminimally coupled field, the scalar-field energy density behaves as radiation at early times, which yields a bound on the coupling constant, $\xi \lesssim 10$, from the primordial nucleosynthesis theory.
+The first-order perturbations of the nonminimally coupled field with adiabatic initial conditions cause the gravitational potential to decay on large scales.
 A comparison of the cosmological data with the theoretical matter power spectrum yields the following constraint on the coupling constant: $\xi \lesssim 0.01$.
 We also consider isocurvature modes in our analysis.
-We argue that a mix of adiabatic and isocurvature initial conditions for a non-minimally coupled scalar field might allow one to obtain the usual adiabatic CDM power spectrum.
+We argue that a mix of adiabatic and isocurvature initial conditions for a nonminimally coupled scalar field might allow one to obtain the usual adiabatic CDM power spectrum.